marcinburo/HairCutBooking/README.md

 Please clone git repository of this small app.
 Once You do it go to project root directory.
 From there please run `./build_project.sh` That command will do the job for You including:
-- building all required containers
+- building and run all required containers
 - configure environment (including apache etc.)
 - install all dependencies
 - create database and schema